meefen/bookdown-demo/syllabus/syllabus.md

 	- *Data collection hands-on* (10 points): Students will apply data collection techniques introduced in class to a real-world research scenario of their choice.
 	- *Project checkpoint 2* (5 points): Students will share their refined project ideas, with a concrete data collection plan fleshed out.
 	- *Network analysis hands-on* (10 points): Students will practice SNA using either an open dataset provided by the instructor or a dataset of their own.
 Research questions will be provided to guide the analysis to cover key aspects of SNA.
 	- *Project final artifact* (30 points): Each student will produce a project final artifact that represents preliminary results of their initial project ideas.
 The specific format of this artifact, which could be a research paper, an e-portfolio, or an interactive tool, is to be negotiated in advance with the instructor.
+Due by 5/8/2017.
 	- *Project final presentation* (10 points): Students will deliver a project final presentation by the end of the class to showcase their projects.
 The presentation will be assessed by both peers and the instructor, in light of a rubric.
 - **Reflection essay or e-portfolio** (10 points): This assignment is designed to help students reflect on the journey of taking this course and examine possibilities of applying SNA in their ongoing and future research.
+Due by 5/8/2017.

 *Note*: Detailed guidelines and/or rubrics will be provided for major assignments.
 There will be no final exam for the class.